WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 <a href = "https://edwiser.org/bridge/extensions/woocommerce-integration/">WooCommerce Integration for Edwiser Bridge</a>

-**Single Sign On for Edwiser Bridge**
+**Single Sign-On for Edwiser Bridge**

-The Single Sign On extension for Edwiser Bridge facilitates simultaneous login to WordPress and Moodle by entering login credentials only once.
+The Single Sign-On extension for Edwiser Bridge facilitates simultaneous login to WordPress and Moodle by entering login credentials only once.

 <a href = "https://edwiser.org/bridge/extensions/single-sign-on/">Single Sign On for Edwiser Bridge</a>

 **Selective Synchronization for Edwiser Bridge**

-Selectively synchronize Moodle courses or courses belonging to a particular category using the Selective Syncronization extension for Edwiser Bridge.
+Selectively synchronize Moodle courses or courses belonging to a particular category using the Selective Synchronization extension for Edwiser Bridge.

 <a href = "https://edwiser.org/bridge/extensions/selective-synchronization/">Selective Synchronization for Edwiser Bridge</a>

 **Bulk Purchase for Edwiser Bridge**

-The Bulk Purchase plugin lets you buy more than one Moodle course through WooCommerce at one go and enroll each student of your class.
+The Bulk Purchase plugin lets you buy more than one Moodle course through WooCommerce at one go and enroll each student in your class.

 <a href = "https://edwiser.org/bridge/extensions/bulk-purchase/">Bulk Purchase for Edwiser Bridge</a>